 Alaska Airlines search function will search all Tokyo/nearby airports.
 Alaska Awards are fantastic because Alaska allows co-terminals/connections between both Tokyo Airport, allowing for more award choices on flights.

 Award options are plenty on JAL using Alaska Miles.
 With free stopovers, co-terminals, and limited backtracking allowed, award options are nearly limitless.
-Finally, if you need help booking an award, don’t hesitate to reach out to my Award Booking Service.
+Finally, if you need help booking an award, don’t hesitate to reach out.

 Final Thoughts of JAL Awards